 Our company has been in existence since early 2002.
 From 2002 until 2005, our operations focused on organizing and staffing our company and developing our technology platform.
 In 2005, we recognized our first revenues from product sales.
-Since 2005, we have continued to generate revenues, but because our revenue growth has occurred in recent periods, our limited operating history may make it difficult to evaluate our current business and predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
+Since 2005, we have continued to generate revenues, but because our revenue growth has occurred in recent periods, our limited operating history may make it difficult to evaluate our current business and predict our future performance.
+Any assessments of our current business and predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
 We have encountered and will continue to encounter risks and difficulties frequently experienced by growing companies in rapidly changing industries.
 If we do not address these risks successfully, our business will be harmed.